oraclize/docs/source/includes/_query.md

 ## More examples

-You can have a look at more complete and complex examples by looking at our dedicated github repository here: https://github.com/oraclize/ethereum-examples
+You can have a look at more complete and complex examples by looking at our dedicated github repository here: <a href="https://github.com/oraclize/ethereum-examples" target="_blank">https://github.com/oraclize/ethereum-examples</a>